 Perkins line struggles to gain traction

-By the 1960s, in an apparent cost-saving move, production of Oliver outboards was moved to Great Britain under the banner, “American design – British built.”
+By the 1960s, in an apparent cost-saving move, the production of Oliver outboards was moved to Great Britain under the banner, “American design – British built.”

 The British-built units were soon renamed Perkins outboards, and were also later sold in the U.S., Hunn said.

 “But it was no use,” he noted.
-“Evinrude, Johnson and Mercury had much of the customer base.”
+“Evinrude, Johnson, and Mercury had much of the customer base.”
 Plus, the “big” Oliver/Perkins 35hp motor was no longer considered big, and it was the largest Perkins had.
 “The Oliver name was subsequently discontinued in favor of Perkins,” he wrote, “but that moniker died a few years later.”

 In 1959, Massey Ferguson – another U.S.-based farm equipment manufacturer – purchased the Perkins line, which sold better in the U.K. than in the U.S. “After the firm was purchased by Massey-Ferguson,” Hunn wrote, “executives (at MF) decided to close their outboard division in 1963.”
 That wasn’t the immediate end of the line, as it passed to several other British purchasers for the next few years, but soon Perkins was defunct.